Painting the messages I most need to hear.

 After my 20-year-old-sister died in 1999, my art took on a new purpose: to comfort myself with images of the hope and healing I wanted to feel, hear and see.
-It is easy to forget what I most need to cope in this life of pain and beauty.
-But reminders do come, sometimes from the most unlikely places, like exquisitely beautiful decaying apples, or a frozen woolly bear caterpillar.
-Painting what I notice—and sharing about what I paint—is how stay focused on those life-giving reminders: You can get through this.
-It’s okay to rest.
-Nourish your spirit.
-Stop, look up and see the goodness.
-You are inherently worthy.
+It is easy to forget what I most need to remember in this life of pain and beauty.
+But quiet messages do come, like seeing beautiful decaying apples, or finding a frozen woolly bear caterpillar who will later revive and live on.
+Painting what I notice—and sharing about what I paint—is how I stay focused on life-giving reminders: You will get through this.
+You are more than this body and mind.
 Love is right here with you.

 See More Art